-CMHSAC students participating in fieldwork receive on-site clinical supervision as well as supervision by CMHSAC faculty.
+CMHSAC students participating in fieldwork receive on-site clinical supervision as well as supervision by CMHSAC faculty and adjunct supervisors (as needed).
 On-site supervision must be provided by Qualified Health Professionals (QHPs), which includes: Certified Alcoholism and Substance Abuse Counselors (CASAC's), Social Workers, Psychologists, and/or psychiatrists, depending on the nature of the fieldwork placement and the students' activities.

 Supervision with CMHSAC faculty takes place at The New School for Social Research.
 Students are required to sign up for MHSAC Equivalency Externship (GEQV 6410) credits while on externship, attend supervision, and maintain regular contact with CMHSAC Faculty regarding their externship.
-The primary contact in this regard is Dr. Jenifer Talley.
+Students may not terminate a placement without first consulting with Dr. Talley and need to sign an externship agreement prior to starting their placement (see Appendix D).

-Evaluations: In addition to ongoing feedback provided during regularly scheduled supervision, fieldwork supervisors will formally evaluate students (see Appendix IV) at the end of their placements.
+Evaluations: In addition to ongoing feedback provided during regularly scheduled supervision, fieldwork supervisors will formally evaluate students (see Appendix E) at the end of their placements.
 This evaluation form will be returned to the CMHSAC Assistant Director once completed.
-Again, students are also encouraged to stay in regular contact with CMHSAC Faculty regarding their fieldwork experiences.
+Again, students are also encouraged to stay in regular contact with CMHSAC Faculty regarding their fieldwork experiences and raise any concerns or issues with Dr. Talley as soon as possible.